The company, in partnership with Regrow and Indigo Ag, saved 2 billion gallons of water and reduced greenhouse gas emissions by 27%.

 Additionally, enrolled rice farmers saved nearly 250,000 pounds of nitrogen.
-Average nitrogen use across the five rice-growing states in the US is 174 lbs/acre.
-In the Midsouth, the regional average is 190 lbs/acre.
-Rice farmers in the partnership average djust 149.4 lbs/acres of nitrogen applications over the 2019 season.
+Average nitrogen use across the five rice-growing states in the US is 174 lbs per acre.
+In the Midsouth, the regional average is 190 lbs per acre.
+Rice farmers in the partnership averaged just 149.4 lbs per acre over the course of the season.

-Regrow (formerly Dagan) and Applied GeoSolutions collaborated with Indigo Agriculture to run DeNitrification DeComposition (DNDC) model, now a part of the FluroSense Carbon module, to estimate methane emissions using data collected on-farm, organized and processed by Indigo Agriculture and delivered to them through an engineered pipeline.
-Indigo Agriculture's field agronomists verified and collected the data, saving farmers the time and effort it usually takes to complete data entry, collection, and processing at this scale.
+Regrow and Applied GeoSolutions collaborated with Indigo Agriculture to run the DeNitrification DeComposition (DNDC) model, now a part of the FluroSense carbon module, to estimate methane emissions using data collected on the farm and delivered to through an engineered pipeline.

 Anheuser-Busch, Indigo Agriculture, and Regrow brainstormed during the season to create a sustainability protocol that would be easily implementable in each field by the rice farmers.
 This involved developing easy-to-understand instructions on how to implement the program on the farm.
-Together, we developed an analysis protocol using the DNDC model that would not create a disadvantage for any of the farmers enrolled in the program.
-We realized that every farmer was unique with different soils and weather.
-As a result, each farmer would have a different emission profile.
+Together, we developed an analysis protocol (using the DNDC model mentioned above) that would not create a disadvantage for any of the farmers enrolled in the program.

-Regrow leveraged their customized DNDC platform, developed over 20 years, to calculate the baseline methane emissions from the enrolled fields if the farmers had not followed any of the conservation practices.
-The difference between the baseline emissions and the actual in-season estimates resulting from practices that the farmers implemented gave us the emissions reductions from each farm.
-We thus leveled the playing field for every farmer in the program, that ensured that each farm was able to make meaningful contributions to all three goals of the program.
+The difference between the baseline emissions and the actual in-season estimates showed us the emissions reductions on each farm.
+We were then able to level the playing field for every farmer in the program, ensuring that each farm was able to make meaningful contributions to all three goals of the program.

-The partnership was awarded 2020 TECHe Award by the Arkansas Department of Energy and Environment (E&E).
+This partnership was awarded the 2020 TECH Award by the Arkansas Department of Energy and Environment (E&E).

-Together, the partnership looks forward to continuing on its second year of supporting, and enabling sustainability in rice production in the Arkansas region, and expanding outreach to even more farmers in the area.
+Together, we look forward to continuing the program through another year of supporting and enabling sustainability in Arkansas rice production, and expanding outreach to even more farmers in the area.